pandanistas/pandanistas_sprint_berlin2020/README.md

 Make sure you already have Python > 3 installed.
 If you haven't, follow the steps [here](https://www.python.org/downloads/).

 ### 2. Setup a GitHub account
-- Open an account on [GitHub](https://github.com)
+- Open an account on [GitHub](https://github.com).
-- Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you haven't
+- Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on you local machine if you haven't.
-- Review some Git resources if you're not yet familiar with it, such as [Git - the Simple Guide](https://rogerdudler.github.io/git-guide/)
+- Review some Git resources if you're not yet familiar with it.
+    - Some recommendations for learning git:
+        - Read [git - the simple guide](https://rogerdudler.github.io/git-guide/) for a simple explanation of git's most famous commands.
+        - The book [Pro Git](https://git-scm.com/book/en/v2) gives an in depth explanation of git.
+        - You can also learn [git branching](https://learngitbranching.js.org/?locale=en_US) by playing games.
+        - Here is a [link](https://github.com/martinagvilas/lists/blob/master/computational_resources.md#git) to more resources.
+    - To get familiar with github, read their [guides](https://guides.github.com/).

 ### 3. Install a text editor
 We recommend [Visual Studio Code](https://code.visualstudio.com/)